-Just as there could be many impulse responses that are zero at multiples of the symbol period, there are many no-ISI transfer functions.
-For example, the following two straight-line transfer functions meet the no-ISI condition:
+Just as there could be many impulse responses that are zero at multiples of the symbol period, there are many transfer functions that result in no ISI.
+For example, the following two straight-line transfer functions meet the no-ISI condition2:

-The "brick-wall" filter (blue) has a response that is 1 below half of the symbol rate $(\frac{1}{2} \times \frac{1}{T} = \frac{1}{2T} \frac{1}{T}$ is the symbol rate) and zero above that.
-Although such a filter would have the minimum overall bandwidth required for a symbol period T, it is not physically realizable and has other problems as described below.
-The filter with the straight-line transfer function is more practical but still difficult to implement.
-A more practical transfer function is the so-called raised-cosine function which is a half-cycle of a cosine function offset to have a minimum value of zero and centered around half of the symbol rate:
+The "brick-wall" filter (blue) has a response that is 1 below half of the symbol rate $(\frac{1}{2} \cdot \frac{1}{T} = \frac{1}{2T})$ where $\frac{1}{T}$ is the symbol rate) and zero above that.
+Although such a filter would have the minimum bandwidth required to meet the Nyquist condition for a symbol period T, it is not physically realizable and has other problems as described below.
+The filter with the straightline transfer function is more practical but still difficult to implement.
+A common and more practical transfer function is the so-called raised-cosine function which is a half-cycle of a cosine function offset to have a minimum value of zero and centered around half of the symbol rate:

-Note that it is the symmetry around the frequency 1/2T that ensures there will be no ISI rather than the exact filter shape.
-Thus we are free to implement other transfer functions, possibly arbitrary ones, if they make the implementation easier.
+Note that it is the symmetry around the frequency $\frac{1}{2T}$ that ensures there will be no ISI rather than the exact filter shape.
+Thus we are free to implement other transfer functions if they make the implementation easier.